marcus-zuba/Sistema-Vendas-Passagens/README.md

 - Clone this repository in your `C:\xampp\htdocs` folder and rename the project folder to `SVP`.

-- Create a `env.json` file in root of project folder with the content:
+- Create a `env.json` file in root of project folder with your Oracle Cloud Database credentials:

 ```
 {